HBLazerr/Portfolio-Website/readme.md

 # Daniel Chavez

 Portfolio website which shows off projects and randomized insights of myself.
-Includes a landing page, portfolio/projects page, an about page, and a college objectives page as of [03-23-2025].
+Includes a landing page, portfolio/projects page, an about page, and a degree objectives page as of [04-03-2025].

 ## Future (Possible Expansion)
 * Add resume
 * Improve background and UI color palette
+* Create modal to explain nav bar layout and custom cursor animations

+## TODO
+* Add more screenshots to projects in Portfolio page from Obj 1, 5, 6
+* Add new project for 1, 5, 6
+* Add a 'Community Statement' section to About page
 * Add contact page

 ## Author